Przejdź do kontaktu

 )

-When ripping
+ripping

-always use a rip fence
+use a

-or straight edge
+straight edge

 guide.